CyberT33N/redis-cheat-sheet/README.md

 const testKey = `${testKeyPrefix}:example_pipeline`;
 const testKey2 = `${testKeyPrefix}:example_pipeline_2`;

-pipeline.hset(testKey, 'available', 'true');
+// all of the pipeline operations ARE NOT executed before we use exec later! pipeline.hset(testKey, 'available', 'true');
 pipeline.expire(testKey, 1000);
 pipeline.sadd(testKey2, 1);

-const responses = await pipeline.execAsync();
+// we recieve array with all request results const responses = await pipeline.execAsync();

 expect(responses).toHaveLength(3);